michellesri/portland-201d2/week-3/Week3_lab.md

 - [**+1 Extra Credit**: *The following feature is required for Thursday's lab that uses the localStorage API, but if you implement this feature by end of Wed, you earn extra credit.* Accumulate long term statistics -- keep a "since this web page was loaded" set of statistics, including the total clicks per image and total views per image.
 For example, if a user goes through three 16-vote rounds, your histogram should show a total of 48 votes split between all images, and percentages should also be cumulative.]
 - [**+1 Extra Credit**: For any given vote, don't show an image in more than one &lt;img&gt; element.]

-## Steps/features due at the end of Thursday:
+## Steps/features due at the end of Thursday
 Persist the following data across page reloads and browser shutdown/launch cycles:
 - "Image displayed" and "image clicked" *counts*
 - Data that represents which three images are currently *visible*

 Load saved data when your app starts up, so that it "continues where it left off".]

-## Steps/features due at the end of Sunday:
+## Steps/features due at the end of Sunday April 3

 *NOTE: You are **strongly** encouraged to submit this lab before Sunday so you can focus on the 301 Entrance Exam and your Week 4 group project in the coming week.*